XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 </center>

-The bridge found zero out 3 NFTs on BSC and zero out of 17 on Polygon.
-It was able to locate one out 6 on Ethereum though.
-Maybe NFT collections require whitelisting to become available for transferring.
-The only supported wallet is Metamask which is ok, because all the integrated EVM chains are Metamask friendly.
+The bridge found zero out of 3 NFTs on BSC and zero out of 17 on Polygon.
+It was able to locate one out six on Ethereum, though.
+Maybe NFT collections require whitelisting to become available for transfer.
+The only supported wallet is Metamask which is ok because all the integrated EVM chains are Metamask friendly.

 <center>